davidhubbard/tiva-ussh/libti2cit/README.md

   a.
 Master or Slave mode.

   b.
 Hardware options:
-    * Polling, no FIFO
+    * Polling, no FIFO: the simplest way to write and debug code.
-    * Polling, FIFO Burst
+    * Polling, FIFO Burst: slightly faster.
-    * Interrupts, no FIFO
+    * Interrupts, no FIFO: free up the Connected Launchpad to do other things (or sleep).
-    * Interrupts, FIFO Burst
+    * Interrupts, FIFO Burst: slightly faster, or more time spent sleeping.
-    * Interrupts, FIFO Burst, uDMA
+    * Interrupts, FIFO Burst, uDMA: fastest, or most time spent sleeping.
+  There are examples for each option in `example-main.c`.

 4. In Master mode: